Parker Brothers: History

 Parker Brothers was founded by George Swinnerton Parker.
 Parker's philosophy deviated from the prevalent theme of board game design; he believed that games should be played for enjoyment and did not need to emphasize morals and values.
-He created his first game, called Banking, in 1883 when he was 16.
+He created his first game, Banking, in 1883 when he was 16.
 Banking is a game in which players borrow money from the bank and try to generate wealth by guessing how well they could do.
 The game includes 160 cards which foretell their failure or success.
 The game was so popular among family and friends that his brother, Charles Parker, urged him to publish it.
 George approached two Boston publishers with the idea, but was unsuccessful.
 Not discouraged, he spent $40 to publish 500 sets of Banking.
 He eventually sold all but twelve copies, making a profit of $100.

 Parker founded his game company, initially called the George S. Parker Company, in his hometown of Salem, Massachusetts in 1883.
 When George's brother Charles joined the business in 1888, the company's name was changed to its more familiar form.
 In 1898 a third brother, Edward H. Parker, joined the company.
 For many years, George designed most of the games himself, and wrote all the rules.
 Many games were based on important events of the day: Klondike was based on the Klondike Gold Rush, and War in Cuba was based on the impending Spanish–American War.

 The game industry was growing, and the company was becoming very profitable.
-In 1906, Parker Brothers published the game Rook and it became the bestselling game in the country.
+In 1906, Parker Brothers published the game Rook and it became the best-selling game in the country.
 During the Great Depression, a time when many companies went out of business, Parker Brothers released a new board game called Monopoly.
 Although the company had originally rejected the game in 1934, they decided to publish it the next year.
 It was a success, and the company had difficulty keeping up with demand.
 The company continued to grow throughout the next several decades, producing games including Cluedo (released as Clue in North America), Risk, and Sorry!

-Parker Brothers marketed its first jigsaw puzzle in 1887.
-Parker also produced children's puzzles, as well as the Climax, Jig-A-Jig, Jig Wood, and Paramount lines.
-According to Jigsaw Puzzles: An Illustrated History and Price Guide, by Anne D. Williams, Parker Bros. closed the Pastime line in the 1950s and their die-cut puzzles were phased out in the late 1970s.